mquandalle/meteor-bower/README.md

 automatically be added to your app.
 So you can *just start using* `select2` widgets, and styles will be set correctly.
 (If you're curious just look at the HTML source of a rendered page!)
 We use the `main` section of the library's `bower.json` file to determine which files should be loaded.

+**If the package
-If the package you're adding doesn't use the `main` section, you can choose which files you want by adding an `override` field to your `bower.json` as described in [#54](https://github.com/mquandalle/meteor-bower/pull/54).
+you're adding doesn't use the `main` section:** you can choose which files you want by adding an `override` field to your `bower.json` as described in [#54](https://github.com/mquandalle/meteor-bower/pull/54).